Intermittent Fasting for Men: What You Need to Know

 Selective Carbohydrate Eating

-Just because you're using time-restricted dieting to lose weight, that doesn't mean you should consume high-carbohydrate or sugar-rich foods when you're not in fasting mode.
+Just because you're using time-restricted eating to lose weight doesn't mean you should consume high-carbohydrate or sugar-rich foods when you're not in fasting mode.

 Eat low-glycemic carbohydrates instead of high-carbohydrate foods, and you'll speed up your weight loss rate.

-Carbohydrates are a necessary component of healthy eating, but you must be smart when choosing the appropriate ones.
+Carbohydrates are necessary for healthy eating, but you must be smart when choosing the appropriate ones.

 Focus on eating carbohydrates that convert to sugar at a slower rate, and you'll be amazed at how quickly you can shed pounds.